 If you are a non-US author your royalties from your US book sales will be subject to a 30% withholding tax until or unless you complete the necessary paperwork (or online interview in the case of Amazon) to claim full or part exemption.
 Do this as soon as you are ready to publish your first book.

 The amount of exemption you can claim depends on the tax treaty your country has with the US.
-If you’re based in the UK the withholding rate is 0%, so you can claim full exemption if you wish.
+If you’re based in the UK the withholding rate is 0%, so you can claim full exemption.
 (In this case, you then declare the foreign income on your UK personal or company tax return and pay tax on it in the UK.)